DeltaPhi0/Projects/remoteBoot/README.md

     root@$REMOTE_IP "cryptroot-unlock"
 ```

-P.S.: For anyone wondering why I divide every task into micro-tasks, it is because I was taught to divide my problems into lots of little ones.
+P.S.: For anyone wondering why I divide every task into micro tasks, it is because I was taught to divide my problems into lots of little ones.
 Also, on Bash, having multiple scripts that do different things is always nicer!
 Since I may have to use simpler tools sometime.